Work Info

 Greenland Institute of Natural Resources

-Exhibition design, graphic design & project realization
+Exhibition design, graphic artwork & project management

-Design of a comprenhensive exhibition system grid with flexibility to reposition and carry the load of the glas montres with scientific artifacts collected at The Natural History Museum of Denmark.I worked with graphic layout, infographics and typography for all exhibtion material including signage and book design with information about the exhibition in details.
-Also I produced installation art for the young contemporary artist Bolatta Silis-Høegh, and finished the last artwork for renowned and now late artist Anne-Birthe Hove.
+A custommade exhibition grid system was designed with flexibility to reposition and carry the load of the glas montres with scientific artifacts collected at The Natural History Museum of Denmark.
+I was also responsible for the production and installation of contemporary artworks for the young artist Bolatta Silis-Høegh, and finished the very last artwork for renowned, and now late Greenlandic artist Anne-Birthe Hove (2012).

 The exhibition ties the building together and inspires the visitor to explore the architectural landscape while learning about the history of science in Greenland starting with the Danish cleric and Naturalist Otto Fabricius.
 It displays his outstanding work as a humanist and scientist that was the basis of the world-famous Fauna Groenlandica, published 1790.

-Paasisaqarusuppunga / Science and Society
+Paasisaqarusuppunga / Science & Society

 Nuuk, Greenland 2013